php-fig/per-coding-style/spec.md

 parentheses, spaces, and braces.
 The `case` statement MUST be indented once from `switch`, and the `break` keyword (or other terminating keywords) MUST be indented at the same level as the `case` body.
-There MUST be a comment such as `// No break` when fall-through is intentional in a non-empty `case` body.
+There MUST be a comment such as `// no break` when fall-through is intentional in a non-empty `case` body.

 ```php
 <?php